The original Wild Pottery course

 I have my little pot on my desk to remind me of the wonderful experience.”
 Simon M, Brighton

-Accommodation: make a weekend of it.
-Camping is available at the farm venue and full details about this will be sent to you when you book on the course.
+Accommodation: camping is available at the farm venue and full details about this will be sent to you when you book on the course.
 The farm also has glamping options- cosy bell tents and cabins with wood-burners.

 Please note that the cost of staying at the farm isn’t included in the cost of the course.